opsschool/curriculum/sysadmin_101.rst

 -----------------
 Did you notice any themes throughout the stories?
 How do they contrast?

-Things that we tried to highlight include:
+Themes that we tried to highlight include:

 * **System Administrators rarely work on their own.** Some of the stories feature System Administrators who are the only "Information Technology" staff